 Plus, go ahead and get up to speed with all that middle school math we’re sure you used to love – review fractions, percentages and compounding interest.

 The conclusion of the case comes at one of 2 points – you’ve done all you can to solve the case, or you’ve run out of time.
 At this point, the interviewer asks you to summarize the case.

 For extra brownie points, you can offer 2-3 next steps.
 This shows the interviewer you’re already thinking like a consultant and selling follow-on work.
 Next steps may look like expanding on some of the analysis you did – if you only looked at one segment, what about the others?
 Or it may look like assessing the risks of the strategy you just recommended.

 Our recommendation is that you be prepared to give an answer right off the bat, without looking at you notes again.
 Show the interviewer you know how to create and support a conclusion with the facts you have, and that you can think on your feet.
 McKinsey cases are the exception – if you ask for time, you can collect and compose an answer (unless the interviewer tells you to jump right in).

 In summary, each case – interviewer-led and interviewee-led alike – aligns with a predictable format.
 Your method of approach, therefore, can be similar for each case you are presented with, regardless of the firm, interview round, or level.

-If you’re just getting start with case prep and are interviewing for multiple firms, make sure you start with interviewee-led cases.
+If you’re just getting start with case study interview prep and are interviewing for multiple firms, make sure you start with interviewee-led cases.
 You will have to do more work, and if you mess up, you have to get back on track – but it’s better case training overall.

 Even though this may have seemed pretty exhaustive, it’s actually only the tip of the iceberg in terms of what we have on offer.
-If you would like to better prepare yourself for consulting interviews, we highly recommend buying our hugely popular book, The Consulting Interview Bible.
+If you would like to better prepare yourself for consulting study interviews, we highly recommend buying our hugely popular book, The Consulting Interview Bible.